 What Is The Philosophy of Vietnamese Cuisine?

-Vietnamese food uses the five elements philosophy known as wood, fire, earth, metal, and water.
-These 5 elements touch our sense of sight, hearing, smell, taste, and touch.
+Vietnamese food uses the five elements of philosophy known as wood, fire, earth, metal, and water.
+These 5 elements touch our senses of sight, hearing, smell, taste, and touch.
 They also take into account the color and flavor combinations of Vietnamese food.